 What Is Text Analytics?

 Text analytics is an automated process to analyze a piece of writing and extract useful information from it.
-It is often carried out with the help of a software designed to go through lengthy texts and gather insights that may be useful for marketing, branding, and other research purposes.
+It is often carried out with the help of software designed to go through lengthy texts and gather insights that may be useful for marketing, branding, and other research purposes.

 Many companies use text analytics to analyze articles, tweets, social media posts, reviews, comments, and other types of writing, to find meaning and gather intelligence with the help of algorithms and machine learning tools.